+- significant decline in performance

+- signs of self-harm

+- significant change in well-being

+- signs of assault

+- unexplained; injuries, gifts or new possessions

+- 11.2 Any concerns about this will be discussed with the DSL who will take appropriate action.
+Which might include completing a CAROLE risk assessment or by sharing 'soft intelligence' with Dorset Police and / or Children Services.

-9.5 Any concerns about child sexual exploitation/criminal exploitation will be discussed with the Designated Safeguarding Lead who will take appropriate action which might include completing a risk assessment form.
+- 11.3 Any concerns about child sexual exploitation/criminal exploitation, county lines or serious violence will be discussed with the Designated Safeguarding Lead who will take appropriate action, which might include completing a risk assessment form.
 The form and more detailed local procedures are in the inter-agency safeguarding procedures on the DSCB website.

-10. Forms of abuse linked to culture, faith or belief
+12. Forms of abuse linked to culture, faith or belief